-As sponsoring authority East Dunbartonshire Council has guaranteed to accept liability for any unfunded costs which may arise with regard to East Dunbartonshire Leisure and Culture Trust relating to its membership of the Local Government Pension Scheme (LGPS), administered by Glasgow City Council, should it cease to exist, withdraw from the LGPS or otherwise become unable to continue covering any unfunded liabilities with regard to the Local Government Pension Scheme (Administration) (Scotland) Regulations 2008, the Local Government Pension Scheme (Benefits, Membership and Contributions) (Scotland) Regulations 2008, the Local Government (Transitional Provisions) (Scotland) Regulations 2008 and (if applicable) the Local Government (Discretionary Payments and Injury Benefits) (Scotland) Regulations 1998.
+As sponsoring authority, East Dunbartonshire Council has guaranteed to accept liability for any unfunded costs which may arise with regard to East Dunbartonshire Leisure and Culture Trust relating to its membership of the Local Government Pension Scheme (LGPS), administered by Glasgow City Council, should it cease to exist, withdraw from the LGPS or otherwise become unable to continue covering any unfunded liabilities with regard to the Local Government Pension Scheme (Administration) (Scotland) Regulations 2008, the Local Government Pension Scheme (Administration) (Scotland) Regulations 2008, the Local Government Pension Scheme (Benefits, Membership and Contributions) (Scotland) Regulations 2008, the Local Government (Transitional Provisions) (Scotland) Regulations 2008 and (if applicable) the Local Government (Discretionary Payments and Injury Benefits) (Scotland) Regulations 1998.
+As the degree of control the Council has over the Trust means it is defined as a subsidiary of the Council using the criteria for group accounts and as the Council provides most of the Trust's funding, the Council should be able to prevent any events which would require this guarantee to be met.